The biggest choice when figuring out how to set up a smart home may be where to begin.

 “At the beginning, you go, ‘Wow, this is really cool,’ but then after a while it’s part of your daily life,” Cook says.

-Smart home devices can give you peace of mind by providing an extra eye around the house.
-What matters most to you, and which devices will work with your home?
-Compare the benefits, and use the tools below to help you find out which ones are compatible with your home.
+Smart home devices give you peace of mind by providing an extra eye around the house.
+Automations will help you take security to the next level.

-See what’s going on inside and outside of your home.
+See what’s going on inside and outside your home.
 The combination of

 Unlock (and lock) your home remotely.
 At the Cook house, the

-Nest x Yale Lockon their front door is set to lock automatically after five minutes in case someone forgets.3 You can also create passcodes and get alerts any time the door is unlocked.
-It fits in the same space as mosttraditional deadbolts and connects to Wi-Fi and the Google Home app through Nest Connect, a dedicated Wi-Fi bridge that you purchase with the lock.
+Nest x Yale Lockon the front door locks automatically after five minutes in case someone forgets.4 You can also create passcodes and get alerts any time the door is unlocked.
+The lock fits in the same space as most traditional deadbolts and connects to Wi-Fi and the Google Home app through Nest Connect, a dedicated Wi-Fi bridge that you purchase with the lock.
 You can use the same Nest Connect if you decide to add more locks.

 Know immediately when smoke or CO becomes a problem.

-Nest Protectmonitors smoke and carbon monoxide levels and connects to the Google Home app, where you can check the battery level or turn off the alarm remotely.
+Nest Protectmonitors smoke and carbon monoxide levels and connects to the Google Home app, where you can check the battery level.
 The 5x5-inch device tests itself automatically (400 times a day), knows the difference between smoke and steam, lights your way at night, and lasts up to a decade.
-How many will you need?
+Create an automation through the Google Home app to have your smart lights turn red and flash, and your Nest Audio speaker increase its volume to 90% to alert you.3 How many will you need?
 The National Fire Protection Association and the Consumer Product Safety Commission adviseinstalling alarms around sleeping areas, in stairwells, and in other important areas in your home.

-There are so many movies, TV shows, games, and music to choose from.
-Smart speakers and streamers make it easier to find the ones you want, then watch, play, or listen wherever you’d like.
+There are so many movies, TV shows, and songs to choose from.
+Smart speakers and streamers make it easier to find the ones you want, then watch or listen wherever you’d like.

-While Nest Audio makes it easy to hear your favorite music on demand, and Nest Hub Max is a way to stream videos, you can also bring it all together for movies and gaming.
+While Nest Audio makes it easy to hear your favorite music on demand, and Nest Hub Max (2nd gen) lets you stream videos, you can also bring it all together for movies and gaming.

 Let the entertainment follow you from room to room, screen to screen.
 Using

-Chromecast with Google TV, you can start watching a movie and continue right where you left off when you go to another room, simply by asking the stream to move to a different device – from the TV in the family room to the Nest Hub Max in the kitchen, for example.7 You can take your gaming with you as well: The Stadiacontroller is compatiblewith most laptops, desktops, tablets, phones, and TVs.7 Add a Stadia Prosubscription for access to hundreds of games.8
+Chromecast with Google TV, you can start watching a movie and continue right where you left off when you go to another room, simply by moving the stream to a different device – from the TV in the family room to the Nest Hub Max in the kitchen, for example.8

 Find shows quickly and easily.
 Just ask

-Chromecast with Google TVfor the show or movie you want to watch.9 It learns from your viewing habits, pulling content from your streaming subscriptions onto one screen and making recommendations based on your subscriptions, viewing history, and content you own.
-It can also match your mood: Just say, “Show me some funny shows,” or “Show me a football game.”
+Chromecast with Google TVfor the show or movie you want to watch.8,,,9 It learns from your viewing habits, pulling content from your streaming subscriptions onto one screen and making recommendations based on your subscriptions, viewing history, and content you own.
+It can also match your mood: Just say, “Show me some funny shows,” or “Show me a scary movie.”
 Want to watch something from your phone?
 Chromecast allows you to stream content from other devices connected through Bluetooth.

 Create an audio system for your entire home.

-Nest Audiospeakers provide powerful audio, as well as adaptive sound that responds to the acoustics of the rooms where they’re located.
-Link Spotify or YouTube Music to play your favorite songs.7 Two or more speakers will give you stereo sound or sound from room to room.
-Nest Miniis a smaller option, good for smaller spaces or less immersive listening experiences (think podcasts and doorbell chimes).
+Nest Audiospeakers provide powerful sound that responds to the acoustics of the rooms where they’re located.
+Link Spotify or YouTube Music to play your favorite songs.8,,,9 Two or more speakers will give you stereo sound, or sound from room to room.
+Nest Miniis a smaller option, good for smaller spaces or less immersive audio (think podcasts and doorbell chimes).

 The best place to start setting up your smart home is wherever your need or interest is greatest.
-Over time, you’ll see how adding devices increases the benefits: A doorbell is a good way to keep tabs on the front door; when you pair it with a smart lock, you’ll also be able to let in someone at the door.
-A smart speaker provides help and entertainment on its own; pair it with smart lighting to create Google Assistant routines for the morning and evening that turn the lights on and off.
-And with Nest Hub Max, you get a central dashboard to manage and sync your devices.
+Over time, you’ll see how adding devices increases the benefits: A Nest Doorbell is a good way to keep tabs on the front door, and when you pair it with a smart lock, you’ll also be able to let someone in.
+A smart speaker provides help and entertainment on its own; pair it with smart lighting to create automations for the morning and evening that turn the lights on and off.4 And with Nest Hub Max or your Pixel Tablet, you get a central dashboard to manage and sync your devices.

 Most people set up their Nest devices easily using step-by-step audio instructions.
 But for homeowners who’d like extra help, professional installation through Google partners is available in the US for all Nest products purchased from the Google Store.
 Installers are background-checked and licensed, and they’re local to your area.
 You can